 4) What’s the Most Fun Part of the Game of Thrones tour?

 That is undoubtedly the chance to sit on the IRON THRONE!!!
 In fact, that might have been the most fun part of this whole one day in Dubrovnik itinerary.
 No, it’s not the real iron throne from GoT, but it is a Very Authentic Replica located in a Game of Thrones gift shop.
-Normally you have to buy something from the store to sit in the throne, but if you’re on the tour, you can get your photo for free!
+You have to buy something to sit on the throne, but I think it’s worth it!

 I truly did enjoy making the most evil face I could think of.
 I mean, I’m from New York City, so I can really relate to the phrase, “You win or you die.”